meeki007/FoundryVTT-Server-HowTo/README.md

 ```
 <br>

-You should now be able to login to foundryvtt server and upgrade to 0.5 0or 0.51
+You should now be able to login to foundryvtt server and upgrade to 0.50 or 0.51
 <br>
 0.50 - remember to apply the pinned fixes listed in the 0.50 discord channel